Igalia/explainers/canvas-writing-mode/README.md

 We can add 2 attributes each with a few potential values rather than their cross-product of new methods.
 Borrowing CSS terminology also aids in developer familiarity and eases the use of existing browser code for implementation.

+An alternative for `textAlign` and `textBaseline` is to use the horizontal writing mode values, with `textAlign` controlling horizontal position and `textBaseline` controlling vertical.
+This may be simpler for authors to remember, even though now `start` and `end` would lose their meaning, as would most baseline values.

 ## Accessibility, Internationalization, Privacy, and Security Considerations

 This proposal will make internaitonalization of canvas content easier by enabling